tercenya/compendium/TEXT.md

 Data Dragon contains _static assets_: things like images, data, art assets for items, champions, masteries, etc.  Riot provides some [documentation](https://developer.riotgames.com/docs/static-data) as well as a functional but not entirely intuitive [tool](http://ddragon.leagueoflegends.com/tool/) to explore the data.
 The tool also has a link to a download called _dragontail_ that contains the latest version of all the assets, if you need to include them locally (say, in your API competition submission).

-You may need to read their documentation carefully, paying close attention to the yellow-coded, highlighted attributes.
-Several item require you to first call the [Static Data](https://developer.riotgames.com/api/methods#!/1055) first.
+You may need to read Riot's documentation carefully, paying close attention to the yellow-coded, highlighted attributes.
+Several item require you to call the [Static Data](https://developer.riotgames.com/api/methods#!/1055) first in order to build the proper URL.

 ### Example

-To get Splash Art, you will first need to call one of two endpoints, depending on wether you want all champions or just one.
-Below, we well lookup just Sona, champion ID 37: https://global.api.pvp.net/api/lol/static-data/na/v1.2/champion/37?champData=skins&api_key=APIKEY
+Since the formal documentation is a somewhat terse, let's walk through an example: getting champion splash art.

+First, get ID numbers for each champion.

+@TODO champion ID lookup

+Let's pick Sona, #37.
+Second, get the list of skins for that champion.

+NOTE: if you have skimmed the [Static Data API](https://developer.riotgames.com/api/methods#!/1055), you might have noticed we could get all the skins at once.
+If that's your goal, that's a efficient solution, but for this example it makes more sense to call the single champion endpoint.

+https://global.api.pvp.net/api/lol/static-data/na/v1.2/champion/37?champData=skins&api_key=APIKEY

 {